2021 Council Meeting Dates(Back to top)

 Members of the public are presently permitted to attend Council Meetings in person in line with conditions of entry imposed by Public Health Orders.

-Members of the public can watch the proceedings of Council Meetings live as well as view past meetings via the Council Meeting livestream and webcasting page.
+Members of the public are also able to view Council Meetings via the Council Meeting livestream and webcasting page.

-Council Meetings will typically be held on the second and fourth Monday of each month at the Cloister Function Rooms, St Patrick's Cathedral, 1 Marist Place, Parramatta commencing at 6:30pm.
+Council Meetings will typically be held on the second and fourth Monday of each month commencing at 6:30pm.